junxit/us-congress-bills-113/metadata.md

 - 2014-09-18 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5876; text as passed Senate: CR S5876)
 - 2014-09-18 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5876; text as passed Senate: CR S5876)
 - 2014-09-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 574.
+- 2014-09-19 — Message on Senate action sent to the House.
+- 2014-09-19 — Received in the House.
+- 2014-09-19 — Referred to the House Committee on Foreign Affairs.